0x1hue/DockerNode/README.md

 ## Using with PNPM

-Want to use PNPM or any other package manager like Yarn or Bun?
+Want to use PNPM or another package manager like Yarn or Bun?

 Modify `Dockerfile` along these lines: